Albert Sambi Lokonga

+Lokonga came through Anderlecht's youth academy and made his senior debut with the club in 2017, aged 18.
+In 2021, he made a £17.2 million switch to Premier League side Arsenal, where he embarked on three further loan moves to Crystal Palace, Luton Town, and Sevilla, during the 2022−23, 2023−24, and 2024−25 campaigns, respectively.

 Club career

 Anderlecht

 Having first joined their youth academy in 2010, Sambi Lokonga signed his first professional contract with Anderlecht on 10 November 2017.
 He made his professional debut for Anderlecht in a 1–0 Belgian First Division A win over Eupen on 22 December 2017.
 In November 2019, Sambi Lokonga extended his contract with the club until 2023.
 On 27 September 2020, he scored the first goal of his senior career as Anderlecht drew 1–1 with Eupen.

 Arsenal

-On 19 July 2021, Sambi Lokonga signed a long-term contract with English club Arsenal after completing an approximately £17.2 million transfer, subject to the completion of regulatory processes.
+On 19 July 2021, Sambi Lokonga signed a long-term contract with English club Arsenal after completing an approximately £17.2 million transfer.
 Arsenal manager Mikel Arteta was impressed with Sambi Lokonga, citing his intelligence and maturity for a young player.
 Sambi Lokonga made his debut in a 2−0 away loss against Brentford.
+During his first season at Arsenal he featured in the Amazon Original sports docuseries All or Nothing: Arsenal, which followed the club's progress during their campaign.

 Loan to Crystal Palace

 On 31 January 2023, fellow Premier League side Crystal Palace announced the signing of Sambi Lokonga on a short-term loan deal until the end of the 2022−23 season.
 He made his debut for the club on 4 February, coming on as a substitute for Will Hughes in a 2–1 away loss to Manchester United.